Copyright © 1999, 2001, 2003, 2009, 2013, 2016, 2017, 2022 Philadelphia Church of God

 A look at the long history between India and Russia reveals why he would make such a statement.

 Starting back in the 17th century, Indian merchants—mostly from Sindh and Multan—regularly crossed into Russia and began building the foundation of the Russo-Indian relationship.
 By the early 18th century, Indian traders were living not only in Russia’s southern city of Astrakhan, but also as far north as Moscow.
-By the 1900s, Indians were dispersed throughout Kazan and St. Petersburg, and many had become assimilated.
+By the 1900s, Indians were dispersed throughout Kazan and St. Petersburg, and many had been assimilated into Russian society.
 It looked as if the peoples of India and Russia were on course to build a lasting bond.

 But then came the British.